sharbeldahlan/opening-hours/README.md

 - [x] Create Django project.
 - [x] Create application within the project and give it the url.
 - [x] Install Django REST Framework.
+- [ ] Write unit tests for utils to format time
+- [ ] Write utils that format the time
+- [ ] Write unit tests for main logic service.
+- [ ] Write main logic service.
 - [ ] Write unit tests for API Validators
 - [ ] Write the API endpoints with validators.
-- [ ] Write unit tests for main logic service.
-- [ ] Iterate on tests and add integration tests.
+- [ ] Iterate on tests/logic and add integration tests.
-- [ ] Write main logic service.
 - [ ] Run tests and iterate.
 Make sure everything is in check.
 - [ ] Update README with "How To Run" section.
 - [ ] Update README with architecture decisions and pros and cons.